Ischaemic Affairs of the Heart

 Another nurse then came by with a weighing chair to measure me: 110kg!
 I had gained 12kg in the last two years =/

 Spent the rest of the morning in an armchair beside my bed, reading a book on my phone while trying to ignore the moaning from my elderly neighbour.
-At one stage I got up and went for a short walk in the corridor to cool off, and then came back to have a conversation with a patient in a bed near the window.
-She told me about her heart attack a couple of days earlier when she was watching television; the long delay she experienced while stuck downstairs in the E.D.; and how the angiogram she had this morning was over before she even thought it began.
+At one point I got up and went for a short walk in the corridor to cool off, and then came back to have a conversation with a patient in a bed near the window.
+She told me about her heart attack a couple of days earlier while she was watching TV; the long delay she experienced while stuck downstairs in the E.D.; and how the angiogram she had this morning was over before she even thought it began.

 The young man in the bed opposite wasn't so lucky.
 An angiogram typically requires a thin tube inserted into the main artery in your right wrist and is then pushed up your arm towards the blood vessels near your heart.
 If that doesn't work, then they try your left wrist.
 If that also doesn't work, then they go in through the femur artery in your groin.
 Which is what happened to him, and even though the procedure was successful and he wasn't in any pain, he now had to lie absolutely still for a number of hours to prevent the incision from reopening.
 Hence the preference for wrists, as they can be taped down firmly and the patient can move around afterwards.